Overview

 Why didn’t I get the opening price for my limit order?

 On the TSX and TSX Venture, the COP, which is determined by an algorithm before the market’s opening bell, applies only to board lots.
-Odd lot orders cannot be fulfilled until after the bell, when there has been time for a bid and offer price to be set, establishing the CBB and CBO.
+Odd lot orders can't be fulfilled until after the bell, when there has been time for a bid and offer price to be set, establishing the CBB and CBO.
 Once that happens, odd lot orders go through at the CBBO.

 Why did only part of my order go through?